IAmOrion/KnightRider/README.md

 ![Wiring](https://raw.githubusercontent.com/IAmOrion/KnightRider/master/wiring.png)

 # Code
-Whilst you don't need to know much about programming to get this working, You do need to somewhat confident as a computer user in order to upload the code to your Arduino.
+Whilst you don't need to know much about programming to get this working, You do need to be somewhat confident as a computer user in order to upload the code to your Arduino.

 1) Download the Arduino IDE from https://www.arduino.cc/en/Main/Software